stewamag/Heart_Disease/README.md

 Visualizations were created using Tableau.

-HTMLand Flask were used to create an interactive website to deploy the information to the public, which can be viewed [here]().
+HTMLand Flask were used to create an interactive website to deploy the information to the public, the code for which is in the files above.

 ## Database: